 Carbon fibre is literally a fibre made of carbon.
-The carbon content is 90% or more for carbon fibres of standard modulus of elasticity and virtually 100% for carbon fibres of high modulus of elasticity.
-Nitrogen is the primary element other than carbon.
+The carbon content is 90% or more for carbon fibres of standard modulus elasticity and 100% for carbon fibres of high modulus elasticity.
+Nitrogen is the secondary element.

-The two key features of carbon fibre is it's strength and lightness of weight.
-Carbon fibre has various other characteristics such as not failing due to fatigue, not rusting, and chemically and thermally stable.
-It is a highly reliable material whose characteristics are stable over a long period of time even under severe conditions.
+The two key features of carbon fibre is strength and lightness in weight.
+Carbon fibre has various other characteristics such as, rust resistance, and chemical and thermal stability making it a highly reliable surface.

 Unlike the other fibres which we designate by their linear density (denier), carbon fibres are designated by the number of filaments per fibre.
 In Stratis we use 6K and 12K ('K' is short for 1,000) so each fibre will have either 6,000 or 12,000 filaments per fibre.

-In Stratis we use Ultra High tenacity aerospace grade carbon fibres made in Japan and Korea these are surface treated to promote adhesion to organic matrix polymers.
+Stratis uses Ultra High tenacity aerospace grade carbon fibres made in Japan and Korea.

 1. The starting point is a high quality PolyAcryloNitrile (PAN) precursor fibre, which is specifically engineered for carbon fibre production.